 The challenge of conserving historic burial sites and the biodiversity they possess is that most of these sites look, to the modern eye, abandoned or unkempt.
 This perception of tall grasses and “wild” vegetation is due to the conditioning of most people by neat, well-manicured lawns in urban and suburban areas, however, allowing these historic species of plants to flourish is important to the preservation of the cultural heritage of cemeteries.

-While a number of historic cemeteries are now protected by the state, such as Bigelow Prairie Pioneer Cemetery State Nature Preserve in Ohio, several more are neglected and vulnerable to invasive species, vandalism, and other threats.
+While several historic cemeteries are now protected by the state, such as Bigelow Prairie Pioneer Cemetery State Nature Preserve in Ohio, several more are neglected and vulnerable to invasive species, vandalism, and other threats.

 Warren Ferris Cemetery, Texas

 Warren Ferris Cemetery was once overrun by a century of invasive plants and vandalism; however, it has now turned into an exemplary site for sustainable land management and ecological restoration.
 Nonprofit Friends of the Warren Ferris Cemetery continues to restore the cemetery and aid other historic cemeteries in the process of setting up nonprofits and developing native landscape plans.